Corporate Governance Policy

 2.1.Results forecast and future outlook

 The Company will disclose its detailed financial results on a quarterly basis for the convenience of all stakeholders.
-Future forecasts such as results forecasts announced by the Company are forecasts made at the time of the announcement, and therefore their validity is not guaranteed.
-The Company does not endorse any third-party forecasts of the Company's results.
+Plan, outlook, strategy, and other information (that are not historical facts) announced by the Company are outlooks made at the time of the announcement, and therefore their validity is not guaranteed.
+The Company does not endorse any third-party forecasts of the Company’s results.

 Disclosure pursuant to laws such as the Companies Act and the Financial Instruments and Exchange Act will be duly conducted according to the method prescribed by laws and regulations.
 In regards to disclosure that falls under the rules for timely disclosure, the Company will provide an explanation in advance to Tokyo Stock Exchange, Inc. (TSE) in accordance with said rules, register the information on the "Timely Disclosure network (TDnet)" provided by TSE and provide the same information promptly to the news media.
 The Company will promptly post the information disclosed via TDnet on its website after announcing the information to the news media and confirming that it is posted on the "Company Announcements Disclosure Service" on TSE's website, in accordance with the Financial Instruments and Exchange Act and the rules for timely disclosure.